Tucker Carlson Blasts Beto O’Rourke’s Time In Democratic Presidential Primary

 Former Texas Representative Beto O’Rourke dropped out of the Democratic presidential primary Friday, which led to immediate taunting from Donald Trump.
-O’Rourke was also blasted by conservative pundit and Fox News host Tucker Carlson, who suggested the former candidate’s campaign lacked substance and criticized O’Rourke as “way too privileged.”
+O’Rourke was also blasted by conservative pundit and FOX News host Tucker Carlson, who suggested the former candidate’s campaign lacked substance and criticized O’Rourke as “way too privileged.”

 “Ultimately, Beto was too 1990’s for the Democratic Party.
 He was way too privileged and from the beginning he was stuck in the role that the new Democratic Party had ordained for people like him.
-He was stuck apologizing for who he was,” Carlson said, per The Daily Caller.
+He was stuck apologizing for who he was,” Carlson said, per Daily Caller.

-Carlson also blasted O’Rourke for his performance on The View, in which he was grilled by for his appearance on the cover of Vanity Fair and his proposed gun buyback programs.
+Carlson also blasted O’Rourke for his performance on The View, in which he was grilled by the co-hosts for his appearance on the cover of Vanity Fair magazine and his proposed gun buyback programs.

 “So, if you can’t stand up to the ladies of The View, if you need to grovel for how you were born, how are you going to lead a country of 350 million people?”
 Carlson asked, pointing to O’Rourke’s purported strategy of taking the most left-wing positions of all issues.